The photo above (by Gareth Yearsley) can be viewed in OdonataMAP here.

 Length up to 33mm; Wingspan attains 57mm.

-Females lack the dark wing panels and can be mistaken for a Dropwing (Trithemis spp.) or the Banded Duskdarter (Parazyxomma flavicans).
+Females lack the dark wing panels and can be mistaken for a Dropwing (Trithemis spp.) or Parazyxomma flavicans (Banded Duskdarter).
 These species however, lack the bi-coloured pterostigmas and can be further differentiated by wing venation, habitat and behaviour.

 Open areas adjacent to almost any freshwater habitat, in dry savanna areas.
 This includes rivers, dams, pans and marshes.
 Favours sites with bare ground such as sand, gravel and mud.
 Non-breeding individuals may be found far from water.
 Breeding males sit on vegetation overhanging the water and commonly on waterlilies.